 Welcome to Woodpecker Class!
 Our class is a mix of Year 1 and Year 2 children.
 Our class teachers are Miss Adler and Mrs Hart and we have Mrs Watson as our teaching assistant.
 We are lucky to have so many exciting adults in our class each week.
-Woodpeckers' is an amazing class; where we begin our Learning Journeys and discover new things.
+Woodpeckers' is an amazing class; we are important, mathematicians, historians, sportsmen/women, musicians, designers, writers, artists, loved, the future and The Reason We are Here!.

 Work of the Week